jorgenschaefer/elpy/docs/ide.rst

    :kbd: C-c C-g b

    Add (or remove) a breakpoint on the current line.
-Elpy adds a red circle to the fringe to indicate the presence of breakpoints.
-   You can then use :command:`elpy-pdb-debug-buffer` to start pdb and pause at each of the breakpoint.
+Elpy adds a red circle to the fringe to indicate the presence of a breakpoint.
+You can then use :command:`elpy-pdb-debug-buffer` to start pdb and pause at each of the breakpoints.

    With a prefix argument :kbd:`C-u`, remove all the breakpoints.

 .. command:: elpy-pdb-break-at-point
    :kbd: C-c C-g p

-   Run pdb on the current buffer and pausse at the current position.
+   Run pdb on the current buffer and pause at the cursor position.
-   This avoids having to put the usual `import pdb;pdb.set_trace()` and having to remove it afterwards.

 .. command:: elpy-pdb-debug-last-exception
    :kbd: C-c C-g e